boogie77/SafeCall/README.md

 ## SafeCall
 An x86 Windows, header only library for changing the _ReturnAddress location of a function.
+The primary goal of SafeCall is have the _ReturnAddress change in an extremely stealthy matter.
+The library by default includes various useful functions apart from the primary implementation to be more secure. i.e: ```GetExport``` and ```GetModule`.
+I believe it's very important to not call nor use any WindowsAPI functions to be even more discreet.

 ## Implementation
 - The implementation of SafeCall is meant to be simple and easy for anybody!
 All you have to do is take the code from SafeCall.h and paste it into your project.